samarthhgowdaa/Humble-Beginnings---C/00-PreQuisites/ReadMe.md

 Configured the *code runner* extension settings to **clear previous output** & **save file before running**

-Install a [GCC compiler](https://www.msys2.org/){: .target="blank"} in Windows, Instructions provided in the website.
+Install a [GCC compiler](https://www.msys2.org/) in Windows, Instructions provided in the website.

 A boiler plate code is given in the [File](/00-PreQuisites/0-boilerPlate.c).